-With the science operations at S-Band commencing soon, the aim and expectation from the pulsar searching aspect is not necessarily a high number of exciting discoveries but rather a few select discoveries whose properties are outliers in the standard pulsar parameter space.
-Regarding MSPs, MMGPS-L has already pushed the record for the highest DM in its sky region by ~ 40 pc cm-3 (PSR J1208-5936 with a DM= 344.2 pc cm-3 compared to PSR J1325-6256 with a DM = 303.3 pc cm-3).
+With the science operations at S-band commencing soon, the aim and expectation from the pulsar searching aspect is not necessarily a high number of exciting discoveries but rather a few select discoveries whose properties are outliers in the standard pulsar parameter space.
+Regarding MSPs, MMGPS-L has already pushed the record for the highest DM in its sky region by $\sim 40$ pc cm-3 (PSR J1208-5936 with a DM = $344.2 \text{ pc cm}^{-3}$ compared to PSR J1325-6256 with a $DM = 303.3 \text{ pc cm}^{-3}$ ).
 Moreover, the non-recycled pulsar discoveries with MMGPS-L average a higher DM than MSP discoveries.
 This is no surprise given that MSPs are more prone to dispersive smearing and scattering.
-Thus the expectation at S-Band is pulsar discoveries (recycled and non-recycled) at high DMs and flatter spectral indices than average.
-While the integration time is a factor 2 higher than at L-Band, MMGPS-S will still be sensitive to compact binary systems with orbital periods above 3 hours.
-Keeping this in mind, it is worth pushing the boundaries of the current search parameter space used for MMGPS-L. However, unlike previous Galactic plane surveys where data have been stored offline and undergone multiple iterations of searches with new techniques (e.g. Eatough et al. 2013a; Cameron et al. 2020), the raw data from MMGPS needs to be deleted.
+Thus the expectation at S-band is pulsar discoveries (recycled and non-recycled) at high DMs and flatter spectral indices than average.
+While the integration time is a factor of 2 higher than at L-band, MMGPS-S will still be sensitive to compact binary systems with orbital periods above 3 h.
+Keeping this in mind, it is worth pushing the boundaries of the current search parameter space used for MMGPS-L. However, unlike previous Galactic plane surveys where data have been stored offline and undergone multiple iterations of searches with new techniques (e.g. Eatough et al. 2013a; Cameron et al. 2020), the raw data from MMGPS need to be deleted.
 Thus any additional search to be conducted on the data should make sure that the fraction of processing time compared to the already established search space is minimal.
 One possibility is to downsample the data and expand the acceleration range for the data without increasing the processing speed significantly.
-This could be an advantage when probing for double neutron star systems or the elusive pulsar -black hole systems where the binary evolution prevents the pulsar from spinning up to very rapid spin frequencies.
-The detection of a binary neutron star merger (Abbott et al. 2017) and more recently multiple neutron star and black-hole mergers (Abbott et al. 2021) motivate such a search to be conducted.
+This could be an advantage when probing for DNSs or the elusive pulsar-black hole systems where the binary evolution prevents the pulsar from spinning up to very rapid spin frequencies.
+The detection of a binary NS merger (Abbott et al. 2017) and more recently multiple NS and black hole mergers (Abbott et al. 2021) motivate such a search to be conducted.

-Complementary and contrary to the S-Band, the survey at UHF is expected to yield low DM discoveries (owing to higher dispersion at low frequencies) and a significant number of binary pulsars (owing to the similar dwell time to MMGPS-L).
-Moreover, the last comparable Southern survey for pulsars at a similar frequency was the Parkes 70 cm survey (PKS70 Manchester et al. 1996).
+Complementary and contrary to the S-band, the survey at UHF is expected to yield low DM discoveries (owing to higher dispersion at low frequencies) and a significant number of binary pulsars (owing to the similar dwell time to MMGPS-L).
+Moreover, the last comparable southern survey for pulsars at a similar frequency was the Parkes 70 cm survey (PKS70; Manchester et al. 1996).
 The MMGPS-UHF survey is estimated to be 20 times more sensitive than PKS70, thus offering significant prospects for a large number of discoveries.
-Estimating the number of expected discoveries for each of the sub-surveys operating at different observing frequencies is non-trivial.
-As a first order approximation, we used the parameters of each sub-survey as an input to PsrPopPy Bates et al. (2014), which is a software package for pulsar population synthesis.
+Estimating the number of expected discoveries for each of the subsurveys operating at different observing frequencies is nontrivial.
+As a first-order approximation, we used the parameters of each subsurvey as an input to PSRPOPPY (Bates et al. 2014), which is a software package for pulsar population synthesis.
 We then applied a constant correction factor to account for the inconsistent coverage across the survey beam (based on the discussion in Section 7.3) and would thus decrease the overall yield.
-Adding the numbers from each of the three sub-surveys, our expected yield is roughly 500 canonical pulsars and 45 millisecond pulsars.
-However it is important to note that these numbers are not robust.
-Every pointing has a different tiling pattern of coherent beams and would thus yield differences in coverage as well as sensitivity.
+Adding the numbers from each of the three subsurveys, our expected yield is roughly 500 canonical pulsars and 45 MSPs.
+However, it is important to note that these numbers are not robust.
+Every pointing has a different tiling pattern of coherent beams and would thus yield differences in coverage and sensitivity.
 A detailed analysis predicting the survey pulsar yield after accounting for the coverage constraints will be presented in a future publication.